aviharos/momams/README.md

  - The IoT agent must be [built](https://github.com/aviharos/iotagent-http#build) with docker
  - During initial installation, internet access is required in order to download additional docker images according to [docker-compose.yml](docker-compose.yml)

+The environment variables (database login credentials, configuration, etc) need to be set in the [.env](.env) file.

 Start docker project using docker-compose:

-	docker-compose -f docker-compose.yml -p r4t up -d
+	docker-compose -f docker-compose.yml -p momams up -d

 ## How to use it?

-The environment variables (database login credentials, configuration, etc) need to be set in the [.env](.env) file.

 Then the Orion Context Broker must be [configured to notify Cygnus](https://github.com/aviharos/oee#notifying-cygnus-of-all-context-changes) of all context changes.

-At startup, each object's initial state needs to be uploaded to the Orion context broker.
+At startup, each object's initial state needs to be uploaded to the Orion context broker except for the OEE and Throughput objects.
 The representation of the manufacturing system, the jobs and the parts, etc. are defined here.
 The objects must match match the OEE microservice's [requirements](https://github.com/aviharos/oee#objects-in-the-orion-context-broker).

-Whenever an attribute of an object changes, it must be updated in the Orion Context Broker.
-This can be done using the Siemens S7-15xx PLC's LHTTP library and HMI.
+Whenever an attribute of any object (except the OEE and Throughput objects) changes, you must update it in the Orion Context Broker.
+This can be done using the Siemens S7-15xx PLC's LHTTP library and HMI and the PLC.

 The Grafana dashboards needs to be set up according to the company's specific needs.
 Grafana uses PostgreSQL historic data.